Idiopathic intracranial hypertension: Classification

 The original criteria for IIH were described by Dandy in 1937.

 They were modified by Smith in 1985 to become the "modified Dandy criteria".
 Smith included the use of more advanced imaging: Dandy had required ventriculography, but Smith replaced this with computed tomography.
 In a 2001 paper, Digre and Corbett amended Dandy's criteria further.
 They added the requirement that the person is awake and alert, as coma precludes adequate neurological assessment, and require exclusion of venous sinus thrombosis as an underlying cause.
 Furthermore, they added the requirement that no other cause for the raised ICP is found.

 In a 2002 review, Friedman and Jacobson propose an alternative set of criteria, derived from Smith's.
 These require the absence of symptoms that could not be explained by a diagnosis of IIH, but do not require the actual presence of any symptoms (such as headache) attributable to IIH.
 These criteria also require that the lumbar puncture is performed with the person lying sideways, as a lumbar puncture performed in the upright sitting position can lead to artificially high pressure measurements.
 Friedman and Jacobson also do not insist on MR venography for every person; rather, this is only required in atypical cases (see "diagnosis" above).

 Treatment

 The primary goal in treatment of IIH is the prevention of visual loss and blindness, as well as symptom control.
 IIH is treated mainly through the reduction of CSF pressure and IIH may resolve after initial treatment, may go into spontaneous remission (although it can still relapse at a later stage), or may continue chronically.
+There are three main treatment approaches: weight loss, different medications and surgical interventions.
+Remission is seen for most patients that achieve a weight loss of around 6–10%.
+Bariatric surgery can be an option for those patients that don't achieve weight loss with lifestyle changes and diet.